SamyaDaleh/CL-Toolbox/README.md

 # CL-Toolbox

 ## Overview
 A Parsing-as-Deduction system implemented in Java that parses everything and some related tools for educational purposes.

-The implementation is based on the slides from Laura Kallmeyer.
-At the moment it contains:

-Parsing as Deduction:
-- CYK for CFG
-- Earley for CFG
-- Top Down for CFG
-- Shift Reduce for CFG
-- LR(k) for CFG
-- Left Corner for CFG
-- Unger for CFG
-- A* for PCFG
-- CYK for PCFG
-- CYK for TAG
-- Earley for TAG
-- CYK for sRCG
-- Earley for sRCG
-- Deduction for CCG
+Check the documentation in `/doc/doc.md` for the list of currently supported algorithms and formalisms and all implementation details.

 It prints out full parsing traces along with applied rules and antecedence items.
 Use it to generate examples, play around with grammars etc.